Teatre Museu Dal

 Teatre-Museu Dali, Figueres

-Salvador Dali designed the Teatre-Museu Dali himself, inside the shell of a burnt-out municipal theatre in his hometown of Figueres, Catalonia.
+Salvador Dali designed this museum himself, inside the shell of a burnt-out municipal theatre in his hometown of Figueres, Catalonia.
 He called it “the largest surrealist object in the world,” which is either self-promotion or completely accurate depending on how you approach it.
 The building is topped with a geodesic dome and rimmed with giant eggs along the roofline.
 The courtyard contains a Cadillac with rain falling inside it.
-He is buried in the crypt directly beneath the stage.
-The whole thing is completely committed to being exactly what it is.
+Dali is buried in the crypt directly beneath the stage.
+The whole structure is committed to being exactly what it is, without apology or qualification.

 The Collection

-The museum opened in 1974 and holds the largest single collection of Dali’s work anywhere.
-The range spans paintings, sculptures, installations, holograms, and jewellery.
-The Mae West Room, which requires viewing through a specific lens to resolve into a surrealist portrait of the actress, is the kind of piece that earns its fame: it only works when you stand in exactly the right place, and finding that spot is oddly satisfying.
+The Mae West Room requires viewing through a specific optical lens to resolve into a surrealist portrait of the actress.
+It only works when you stand in exactly the right place; finding that spot is oddly satisfying in a way that most interactive art fails to be.

 Practical Information